-As described in the Forms 8-K filed on April 26th and March 23rd, we have had a significant change in senior management and our Board of Directors (the "Board") that resulted in the addition of five new Directors, the resignation of five old Directors, the selection of a new Executive Chairman of the Board, a position that is independent from the newly appointed Chief Executive Officer, and the appointment of a new Chief Financial Officer.
+As described in the Forms 8-K filed on April 26 and March 23, 2012, we had a significant change in senior management and our Board of Directors (the "Board") that resulted in the addition of five new Directors, the resignation of five old Directors, the selection of a new Executive Chairman of the Board, a position that is independent from the newly appointed Chief Executive Officer, and the appointment of a new Chief Financial Officer.
 As described in the Form 8-K on May 31, 2012, the five new Directors and two continuing Directors were reelected to the Board at our 2012 Annual Meeting of Stockholders.